wgdzlh/k3s-auto-deploy/README.md

     sh deploy_k3s.sh
     ```

-4. (This step is only for adding more gears to the cluster) After VMs cluster up and running, connect your Raspberry Pies to the laptop via ordinary ethernet cable (and using a network switch if you got more than one), get IP addresses from the vrouter management page, add them in you ansible inventory `hosts.ini` file (under `node2` section), and fire playbook:
+4. (This step is only for adding more gears to the cluster) After VMs cluster up and running, connect your Raspberry Pi to the laptop via ordinary ethernet cable (and using a network switch if you got more than one), get IP addresses from the vrouter management page, add them in you ansible inventory `hosts.ini` file (under `node2` section), and fire playbook:

     ```bash
     ansible-playbook add_node.yml